🔒

 6

-Goldman Sachs tells you WHERE in the cycle (6P constraints, Innovation Cycle phase, BTM framework).
+Goldman Sachs SUSTAIN tells you WHERE in the cycle (6P constraints, Innovation Cycle phase, BTM framework).
+GS Commodities May'26 ✨ adds WHEN it lands: 31→66 GW in 24 months with a 50-60% realisation haircut, plus regional reliability tiering (PJM/MISO/BPA at risk).
 J.P.
-Morgan tells you HOW BIG the gap is (222 GW supply, >2,600 GW queue, 9-18 GW shortfall).
+Morgan tells you HOW BIG the gap is (219 GW global DC capacity by 2030, 221.2 GW US grid additions, >2,600 GW queue, 9-18 GW shortfall).
 Morgan Stanley tells you WHERE money goes next (inference flexibility, ESS rotation, Na-ion cost curve).
-These three dimensions — time positioning, gap quantification, rotation direction — are the complete decision framework.
+All four dimensions now converge on: flexibility-led capacity build, ESS as the next investable wave, regional concentration of investment opportunity (TX / GA / VA = winners; PJM / MISO / BPA = stress beneficiaries; TN / NE / FL = excluded).

 Goldman Sachs